cies/kubuntu-setup/README.md

 This repro is to scratch my own itch, but feel free to copy from it.
 If you have tips or otherwise want to reach out (maybe you found a life saving productivity hack in here) feel free to file a issue even if you just want to say hi.
 There's no issue template.
 No code of conduct.
 Go for it.

+# Download the ISO and prepare a USB drive

+First [download a recent Kubuntu ISO](https://kubuntu.org/getkubuntu).
+Then write the `.iso` file to a USB drive.

+Find the block device of the USB drive with:

+    lsblk  # repeat this with and without the USB drive inserted

+Make sure the USB drive is **not** mounted.

+We assume the USB drive is available as `/dev/sdb` and the image is `kubuntu-21.10-desktop-amd64.iso`.

+     sudo dd if=./kubuntu-21.10-desktop-amd64.iso of=/dev/sdb bs=4M status=progress && sync

+When this is finished the USB drive is ready to be used as installation medium.

 # Installing Kubuntu

 When installing choose these options: